Nodragem/Catch-the-Crown/notes/GameDesign - SaveTheCrown.md

 ## Maybe:
+- [ ] @general make any gameobject able to follow a path
+- [ ] @gameplay it seems that it is too easy to only press 4 times B to do a long term KO:
+  > In fact, in we need to do B to pick up, then A to jump, then B to throw, it may be better, and it would maybe solve the related bug (out of the level).
+  > FOR NOW, it seems that press 4 times is OK.
 - [ ]  @gameplay to slap someone treats one mark,
   > does not seem a good idea, but we do need something to get rid of the fatigue marks.
   > maybe an object could give temporarily the above effect to a player.